klaytn/kips/KIPs/kip-37.md

 - `onKIP37Received` and `onKIP37BatchReceived` MUST NOT be called outside of a mint or transfer process.

-**_Scenario#3 :_** The receiver does not implement the necessary `KIP37TokenReceiver` interface function(s).
+**_Scenario#3 :_** The receiver does not implement the necessary `KIP37TokenReceiver` or `ERC1155TokenReceiver` interface function(s).

 - The transfer MUST be reverted with the one caveat below. - If the token(s) being sent are part of a hybrid implementation of another standard, that particular standard’s rules on sending to a contract MAY now be followed instead.
 See [Backwards Compatibility](#backwards-compatibility) section.

-**_Scenario#4 :_** The receiver implements the necessary `KIP37TokenReceiver` interface function(s) but returns an unknown value.
+**_Scenario#4 :_** The receiver implements the necessary `KIP37TokenReceiver` or `ERC1155TokenReceiver` interface function(s) but returns an unknown value.

 - The transfer MUST be reverted.

-**_Scenario#5 :_** The receiver implements the necessary `KIP37TokenReceiver` interface function(s) but throws an error.
+**_Scenario#5 :_** The receiver implements the necessary `KIP37TokenReceiver` or `ERC1155TokenReceiver` interface function(s) but throws an error.

 - The transfer MUST be reverted.

-**_Scenario#6 :_** The receiver implements the `KIP37TokenReceiver` interface and is the recipient of one and only one balance change (e.g. `safeTransferFrom` called).
+**_Scenario#6 :_** The receiver implements the `KIP37TokenReceiver` or `ERC1155TokenReceiver` interface and is the recipient of one and only one balance change (e.g. `safeTransferFrom` called).

-- The balances for the transfer MUST have been updated before the `KIP37TokenReceiver` hook is called on a recipient contract.
+- The balances for the transfer MUST have been updated before the `KIP37TokenReceiver` or `ERC1155TokenReceiver` hook is called on a recipient contract.
-- The transfer event MUST have been emitted to reflect the balance changes before the `KIP37TokenReceiver` hook is called on the recipient contract.
+- The transfer event MUST have been emitted to reflect the balance changes before the `KIP37TokenReceiver` or `ERC1155TokenReceiver` hook is called on the recipient contract.
-- One of `onKIP37Received` or `onKIP37BatchReceived` MUST be called on the recipient contract.
+- One of `onKIP37Received`, `onKIP37BatchReceived`, `onERC1155Received` or `onERC1155BatchReceived` MUST be called on the recipient contract.
-- The `onKIP37Received` hook SHOULD be called on the recipient contract and its rules followed.
+- The `onKIP37Received` or `onERC1155Received` hook SHOULD be called on the recipient contract and its rules followed.
-  - See “onKIP37Received rules” for further rules that MUST be followed.
+  - See [onKIP37Received rules](#onkip37received-rules) for further rules that MUST be followed.
-- The `onKIP37BatchReceived` hook MAY be called on the recipient contract and its rules followed.
+- The `onKIP37BatchReceived` or `onERC1155BatchReceived` hook MAY be called on the recipient contract and its rules followed.
-  - See “onKIP37BatchReceived rules” for further rules that MUST be followed.
+  - See [onKIP37BatchReceived rules](#onkip37batchreceived-rules) for further rules that MUST be followed.

-**_Scenario#7 :_** The receiver implements the `KIP37TokenReceiver` interface and is the recipient of more than one balance change (e.g. `safeBatchTransferFrom` called).
+**_Scenario#7 :_** The receiver implements the `KIP37TokenReceiver` or `ERC1155TokenReceiver` interface and is the recipient of more than one balance change (e.g. `safeBatchTransferFrom` called).

-- All balance transfers that are referenced in a call to an `KIP37TokenReceiver` hook MUST be updated before the `KIP37TokenReceiver` hook is called on the recipient contract.
+- All balance transfers that are referenced in a call to an `KIP37TokenReceiver` or `ERC1155TokenReceiver` hook MUST be updated before the `KIP37TokenReceiver` or `ERC1155TokenReceiver` hook is called on the recipient contract.
-- All transfer events MUST have been emitted to reflect current balance changes before an `KIP37TokenReceiver` hook is called on the recipient contract.
+- All transfer events MUST have been emitted to reflect current balance changes before an `KIP37TokenReceiver` or `ERC1155TokenReceiver` hook is called on the recipient contract.
-- `onKIP37Received` or `onKIP37BatchReceived` MUST be called on the recipient as many times as necessary such that every balance change for the recipient in the scenario is accounted for.
+- `onKIP37Received`, `onKIP37BatchReceived`, `onERC1155Received` or `onERC1155BatchReceived` MUST be called on the recipient as many times as necessary such that every balance change for the recipient in the scenario is accounted for.
-  - The return magic value for every hook call MUST be checked and acted upon as per “onKIP37Received rules” and “onKIP37BatchReceived rules”.
+  - The return magic value for every hook call MUST be checked and acted upon as per [onKIP37Received rules](#onkip37received-rules) and [onKIP37BatchReceived rules](#onkip37batchreceived-rules).
-- The `onKIP37BatchReceived` hook SHOULD be called on the recipient contract and its rules followed.
+- The `onKIP37BatchReceived` or `onERC1155BatchReceived` hook SHOULD be called on the recipient contract and its rules followed.
-  - See “onKIP37BatchReceived rules” for further rules that MUST be followed.
+  - See [onKIP37BatchReceived rules](#onkip37batchreceived-rules) for further rules that MUST be followed.
-- The `onKIP37Received` hook MAY be called on the recipient contract and its rules followed.
+- The `onKIP37Received` or `onERC1155Received` hook MAY be called on the recipient contract and its rules followed.
-  - See “onKIP37Received rules” for further rules that MUST be followed.
+  - See [onKIP37Received rules](#onkip37received-rules) for further rules that MUST be followed.

 **_Scenario#8 :_** You are the creator of a contract that implements the `KIP37TokenReceiver` interface and you forward the token(s) onto another address in one or both of `onKIP37Received` and `onKIP37BatchReceived`.